-The breathe development program was structured in two main phases: (1) the design and development process for building the breathe mHealth platform including architecture, design, platform content, functional elements, user experience and ultilization (University Health Network REB 12-0102-AE and 12-0102-AE_Amendment); and (2) an evaluation of the patient outcomes by randomized controlled trial (RCT) (Western University HSREB 102842, Queens University HSREB 6007261, clinicaltrials.gov NCT01964469) and by a population-based cohort study.
-The utilization data reported in this manuscript is derived from the intervention (breathe) arm of the RCT.
-The RCT comparing conventional best practice plus the breathe platform to conventional best practice has been completed and the main results are published in abstract form [20].
+The breathe development program was structured in 2 main phases: (1) the design and development process for building the breathe mHealth platform including architecture, design, platform content, functional elements, user experience, and utilization (University Health Network REB 12-0102-AE and 12-0102-AE\Amendment) and (2) an evaluation of the patient outcomes by randomized controlled trial (RCT; Western University HSREB 102842, Queens University HSREB 6007261, ClinicalTrials.gov NCT01964469) and by a population-based cohort study.
+The utilization data reported in this manuscript are derived from the intervention (breathe) arm of the RCT.
+The RCT comparing conventional best practice plus the breathe platform with conventional best practice has been completed, and the main results are published in abstract form [20].
 The focus of this manuscript is to share the design and development of the breathe platform, breathe utilization, and the user experience.
 The results of the RCT will be published in an upcoming manuscript.

-Design and Development of breathe
+Development Specifications of breathe